Naomi Yang (musician)

 Naomi Yang (born September 15, 1964) is an American musician, graphic designer, photographer and filmmaker.
-She was a member of the dream pop band Galaxie 500, psychedelic rock band Magic Hour and is half of the psychedelic folk duo Damon & Naomi.
+She was a member of the dream pop band Galaxie 500, psychedelic rock band Magic Hour, and is half of the psychedelic folk duo Damon & Naomi.
 She has also made videos for a wide number of artists including Future Bible Heroes, Waxahatchee and Julia Holter.
+She lives in Cambridge, Massachusetts.

+Early life and education

+Naomi Yang was born on September 15, 1964, in New York City.
+Yang's father, was the noted landscape photographer John Yang, who was born in China, and her mother was American Linda Gureasko.
+She has one brother, David Yang, a violist and the director of Chamber Music at the University of Pennsylvania.

+Yang graduated from Harvard College in 1986 with honors in visual and environmental studies.
+From 1986 to 1989, she studied architecture at the Harvard Graduate School of Design.

 Music

 Yang was bassist and occasional vocalist with dream pop band Galaxie 500 on all their recordings from 1987 until their split in 1991.
 She then recorded three albums and toured with the psychedelic rock band Magic Hour.
 Since Galaxie 500's split she has worked as duo with her partner Damon Krukowski as Damon & Naomi who have collaborated with notable musicians such as the guitarist Michio Kurihara and members of the Japanese rock band Ghost.

 Publishing

 In 1989 Yang set up the independent book publisher Exact Change with her partner, who specializes in publishing 19th and 20th century avant-garde literature.